Lutu-gl/AudioID-Retrieval/README.md

 │   ├── random10SecCut.sh  # Script used to cut 10s segments from the original files
 │   └── transformAudio.sh  # Script used to transform the audio files
-├── notebooks/             # Jupyter notebooks for analysis and experiments ├── evaluation/            # CSV files with evaluation results of Milestone 1 ├── README.md              # Project documentation (this file) ├── requirements.txt       # Python dependencies
+├── notebooks/             # Jupyter notebooks for analysis and experiments │   └── hashes/            # Hashes computed for database files of Milestone 2 task 1 and 2
+├── evaluation/            # CSV files with evaluation results for Milestone 1 and 2
+├── README.md              # Project documentation (this file)
+├── requirements.txt       # Python dependencies
 └── .gitignore             # Files and folders to exclude from Git